Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 #### Zero-Knowledge Execution Analysis

-The code above begins by compiling both of the cirucuits.
+The code above begins by compiling both of the circuits.
 This is necessary in order to generate the prover and the verification keys for the circuits.
-The prover key is used to generate the Zero-Knowldge proof, and the verification key are used to verify it.
+The prover key is used to generate the Zero-Knowledge proof, and the verification key are used to verify it.
 Each prover/verifier keypair is unique per a Zero-Knowledge circuit.
 The same circuit should always output the same verification key.

-The code procceds to create two proofs:
+The code proceeds to create two proofs:

 1. A proof for the base sum.
 This is a plain zkSNARK circuit.
 This proof is generated by the `BaseCalculatorCircuit`, and it receives two numbers as public input.
 The code creates a `NumbersToSum` object, and passes it to the `BaseCalculatorCircuit.add()` method.
 The method returns a `BaseCalculatorCircuitProof` object, which is the proof of the execution of the `BaseCalculatorCircuit`.
 The code then verifies the proof, and extracts the public output from it.
 The public output is the sum of the two numbers from the `NumbersToSum` object.

 2. A recursive sum proof.
 This is a recursive zkSNARK circuit.
 This proof is generated by the `RecursiveCalculatorCircuit`, and it receives a number as public input, and a proof of the execution of the `BaseCalculatorCircuit` as a private input.
 The code creates a `RecursiveCalculatorCircuitProof` proof, and passes it to the `RecursiveCalculatorCircuit.add()` method.
 The method returns a `RecursiveCalculatorCircuitProof` object, which is the proof of the execution of the `RecursiveCalculatorCircuit`.
 The code then verifies the proof, and extracts the public output from it.
 The public output is the sum of the number from the public input, and the sum of the two numbers from the `BaseCalculatorCircuitProof` object.

-### Assertions Offered By zkSNARSs and Recursive zkSNARKs
+### Assertions Offered By zkSNARKs and Recursive zkSNARKs

 <div style="text-align:center; max-width:97%;">
    <img src="../../assets/blog/recursive-zksnarks-explained/zkLocus-4.png" alt="zkLocus mascot" style="max-width:100%; max-height:auto;border:none;">
 </div>

-In order to design and develop sound Zero-Knowledge applications, it is necessary to understand the assertions that are offered by each part of the aplication, as well as when several assertions are combined together using recursive zkSNARKs.
+In order to design and develop sound Zero-Knowledge applications, it is necessary to understand the assertions that are offered by each part of the application, as well as when several assertions are combined together using recursive zkSNARKs.

-As such, let's analyze what eactly is asserted by each of the proofs generated by the corresponding circuits:
+As such, let's analyze what exactly is asserted by each of the proofs generated by the corresponding circuits:

 1. The `BaseCalculatorCircuitProof` asserts that the sum of two numbers, `A` and `B` is `C`.
 Since `A` and `B` are **public inputs**, and `C` is a **public output**, all of the data related to the sum is exposed in the proof.
-   The verifier know exacly which numbers `A` and `B` where used in the sum, and that the result of their sum is `C`.
+   The verifier know exactly which numbers `A` and `B` where used in the sum, and that the result of their sum is `C`.
-   The design of the circuit gurantees that `C` is the result of performing an arithmetic addition operation on `A` and `B`.
+   The design of the circuit guarantees that `C` is the result of performing an arithmetic addition operation on `A` and `B`.
 If `C` is not the result of adding `A` and `B`, then the proof verification will fail.

 2. The `RecursiveCalculatorCircuitProof` asserts that it has received a `BaseCalculatorCircuitProof` and that proof was valid.
    It then asserts that it extracted the sum from the public output of the proof, added it to the number that it received as